splendente/nuxt/docs/3.api/3.utils/set-response-status.md

 ---
 title: 'setResponseStatus'
-description: setResponseStatus は、レスポンスの statusCode（および必要に応じて statusMessage）を設定します。
+description: setResponseStatus sets the statusCode (and optionally the statusMessage) of the response.
 links:
   - label: Source
     icon: i-simple-icons-github